-- (1) Raising the issue at the resident committee meeting. - (2) Advising the Nursing Care Manager at BLNH, RSM at AL or Administration. - (3) Completing P256 Complaints Form or Continuous Improvement Form found at the sign in desk.
+- (1) Raising the issue at the resident committee meeting. - (2) Advising the RSM or Administration. - (3) Completing P256 Complaints Form or Continuous Improvement Form found at front reception or in the internet kiosk in Frangipani.
 Ask a staff member to show you where the forms are held and how to complete the form.
-The response to the problem will either be recorded in the Continuous Improvement Form or you may be spoken to directly, depending on the confidentiality of the complaint. - (4) If after speaking to the NCM at BLNH or RSM at AL you are still not satisfied you can direct your problem/grievance/complaint to the Administrator or Director of the Nursing Home. - (5) Residents / relatives should also be aware that they have the right to bring complaints to the Department.
+The response to the problem will either be recorded in the Continuous Improvement Form or you may be spoken to directly, depending on the confidentiality of the complaint.
+The forms can be dropped into the suggestion box in the internet kiosk in Frangipani. - (4) If after speaking to the RSM you are still not satisfied you can direct your problem/grievance/complaint to the Administrator or Director of the Nursing Home. - (5) Residents/relatives should also be aware that they have the right to bring complaints to the Department.
 If the grievance/complaint cannot be solved or suitably attended to, you can make a complaint to The Department of Health.
 A brochure outlining the Departments Complaints mechanism is given on admission and extra copies are located at reception.